onyx-platform/onyx-platform.github.io/_drafts/2016-03-02-Onyx-Straps-In-For-A-Jepsening.md

 ### Setting up our Jepsen Environment

-We initially setup our Jepsen environment in the recommended way, by implementing `jepsen.db/DB`'s setup! and teardown! procedures.
+We initially setup our Jepsen environment in the recommended way, by implementing `jepsen.db/DB`'s `setup!` and `teardown!` procedures.
 Under our initial setup, Jepsen ran commands on each node via ssh, to install and reset ZooKeeper and BookKeeper to their original states.
-As this process was taking minutes to perform in our docker-in-docker configuration we found this an impediment to test development time.
+As this process was taking minutes to perform in our docker-in-docker configuration, we found this to be an impediment to test development time.

 We were already using docker-in-docker to run our Jepsen nodes, and by adding an additional layer to Jepsen's docker containers we were able to avoid the Jepsen setup and teardown process completely.
-Each test would spin up a new set of containers in a pristine state, allowing us to iterate our tests quicker.
+Each test would spin up a new set of containers in a pristine state - allowing us to iterate our tests quicker.
 See our Jepsen docker setup [README](https://github.com/onyx-platform/onyx-jepsen/blob/master/docker/README.md) for more information.